bwong199/Udacity-Front-End-Project-Website-Optimization/README.md

+# To begin:

+1) Open index.html in your browser

 Process in optmizing the website:

 1) i went here and tested out the site I hosted on github - https://developers.google.com/speed/pagespeed/insights/